Women's political participation in India: Running for public office

-Seats reserved for women are rotated for assurance that each seat has an equal chance of being reserved.
+Seats reserved for women are rotated to assure that each seat has an equal chance of being reserved.
 After the establishment of women's reservations, political participation went from 4-5% to 25-40% among women, and gave millions of women the opportunity to serve as leaders in local government.
-Odisha, an Indian state, established reservations prior to the 73rd amendment and they had 28,069 women elected in 1992 and 28,595 women in 1997.
+Odisha, an Indian state, established reservations before the 73rd amendment and they had 28,069 women elected in 1992 and 28,595 women in 1997.
 Class differences have manifested with poorer women gaining presence in panchayats, but women of a higher class being elected as chairpersons (sarpanch).

-Concerns remain in reserving seats for women in elected positions.
-The issue of training has become an increasing concern with preparing women for the role of leadership.
+Concerns remain regarding reserving seats for women in elected positions.
+The issue of training has become an increasing concern in preparing women for leadership roles.
 It was found in Tamil Nadu that women lack the education and training to understand procedures in panchayats.

 Family also plays a significant role in women's participation in government.
-Familial influence can be a barrier or a support system for female elected officials in terms of connections.
-Family connections can help women seek elected positions at both the national and local government level.
+Familial influence can serve as either a barrier or a support system for female elected officials in terms of connections.
+Family connections can help women seek elected positions at both the national and local government levels.
 There has been concern over the role of women as proxies for male family members, but women may still have important effects on policy decisions.
-The effect of reservation for women has been increased in the number of public goods, including water and roads.
-Drinking water and road improvements are issues that are most frequently raised by female elected officials.
+The effect of reservation for women has been an increase in the number of public goods, including water and roads.
+Drinking water and road improvements are issues most frequently raised by female elected officials.
 The most significant issues for men are roads, irrigation, education, and water.
 Women are also likely to bring welfare issues such as violence against women, childcare, and maternal health to consideration.